yyd-yyn/GDV-tutorials/README.md

 - Todo Tree `Gruntfuggly.todo-tree`: provides an overview of all code lines marked with "TODO" ([Link][vsc-ext-todo-tree])

-### Python VENVs
+### Python Virtual Environments

-To more easily develop Python code, it is recommended to set up a VENV (virtual environment) in the project root folder.
+To more easily develop Python code, it is recommended to set up a virtual environment (VENV) in the project root folder.
 The following terminal command will create the hidden folder `.venv` in your current project folder:

 ```shell